michael-basil/michael-basil.github.io/parenting.md

 1. Default: overnights on Friday and Saturday
 1. Summer Break: overnights for up to two weekday blocks
     * Sunday through Thursday
-    * Not to conflict with birthdays
+    * Not to conflict with child birthdays
     * Optional at Father's discretion
 1. Winter Break: overnights split in half
     * First choice deferred to Mother